Diwali Coloring Pages and the Legend of Lord Rama (free)

-This year it is celebrated on November 12th, 2023, however, it changes every year based on the Hindu lunar calendar.
+This holiday changes every year based on the Hindu lunar calendar.
 Typically it happens sometime between the end of October to the end of November.

 The kids are going to enjoy coloring in our free story of Diwali coloring pages.

-Print out the coloring pages below, it will print out on six full pages.
+Print out the sheets below, it will print out on six full pages.
 Make sure to check the printer settings.

-These free Diwali coloring pages are free to print but are for personal use or classroom use only.
+These are free to print but are for personal use or classroom use only.
 Scroll to the end of the post to get the pdf file.

 Diwali, also known as the Festival of Lights, is a major festival in India and is celebrated by millions of people around the world.